Bank of Canada sees economy strengthening as inoculations pick up

-OTTAWA (Reuters) - Canada’s economy will see a solid rebound in coming months as COVID-19 restrictions are loosened, and an expected ramp-up in vaccination is boosting confidence in sustained strong growth into 2022, Bank of Canada Governor Tiff Macklem said on Tuesday.
+OTTAWA (Reuters) - Canada’s economy will see a solid and sustained rebound this year as inoculations ramp up, Bank of Canada governor Tiff Macklem said on Tuesday, while warning that Canada’s red-hot housing market is starting to show signs of “excess exuberance.”

-Macklem said that as more Canadians are inoculated, the hardest-hit segments of the service industry will be able to begin resuming operations, resulting in strong job growth.
+Macklem, speaking with an Alberta business audience, said that as more Canadians are inoculated, the hardest-hit segments of the economy will be able to begin resuming operations, resulting in strong job growth.

-“We expect a solid rebound in the immediate months ahead ... with vaccinations expected to ramp up, we can be more confident in sustained strong growth through the second half of the year and into next year,” he told an Alberta business audience.
+“Clearly getting vaccines into Canada and into Canadians is top priority,” he said.
+“The sooner we achieve widespread immunity and can get back to more normal activities, the stronger and more sustained will be the recovery.”

+He earlier said that vaccines “promise a more sustained recovery” coming out of the second wave of COVID-19 infections.

 He also pointed to a “likely permanent” trend toward e-commerce, predicting the economy may need “significantly fewer” retail workers.